 Faculty for the courses include Susan Bradley Smith, poet and professor at Curtin University in Australia; Michael Carroll, award-winning fiction writer; and Elizabeth Geoghegan, novelist, nonfiction author.

 In addition to graduate courses in creative writing, JCU also offers introductory and advanced courses for undergraduate students.
 To apply to study abroad at JCU and participate in these undergraduate creative writing courses, click here.

 Graduate courses in creative writing for summer 2018 will include:

 - CW 550 Advanced Creative Writing Workshop: Fiction

 - CW 554 Advanced Creative Writing Workshop: Poetry

 - EN 585 Advanced Creative Writing and Literature: How to Read Like a Writer

 For a complete list of graduate courses in creative writing click here.

-In addition to working with their professors, students taking the graduate courses will have the opportunity to work with Frederic Tuten, award-winning novelist and short-story writer, who will be the 2017 Writer in Residence at the 8th Annual Institute for Creative Writing and Literary Translation.
-During his time at JCU he will read from his work, present a craft talk, and conduct a masterclass for creative writing students.
+In addition to working with their professors, students will also have the opportunity to work with celebrated novelist and professor of Creative Writing at American University in Washington, D.C., Dolen Perkins-Valdez, who will be the 9th Annual Writer in Residence at the Institute for Creative Writing and Literary Translation.
+During her time at JCU, Perkins-Valdez will read from her work, present a craft talk, and conduct a masterclass for creative writing students.

 Since its founding in 2009, John Cabot University's Institute for Creative Writing and Literary Translation has become a thriving community of and for writers in Rome.
 With workshops in the major genres (fiction, poetry, creative nonfiction) and literary translation, the Institute is the place for creative writing students to spend serious time on their writing as they get to know the Eternal City.